gradbench/gradbench/evals/ht/README.md

 to use the name "HT" consistently.

-ADBench distinguishes explicitly between "complicated" and "simple" inputs, which differ in whether the `us` vector (see below) is empty array.
+ADBench distinguishes explicitly between "complicated" and "simple" inputs, which differ in whether the `us` vector (see below) is empty.
 In GradBench there is no such distinction, and the "simple" case is simply identified by a zero-length `us`.

 ## Protocol